wmorgan/dcos-docs/1.7/usage/stateful-services/stateful-services-with-marathon/index.md

 # Scale down

-Suppose you now want to scale down again and will no long need the data for the second task.
+Suppose you now want to scale down again and will no longer need the data for the second task.
 Follow two steps to scale down your app and clear the repository:

 1. scale down to 1 task: